eulke/meli/README.md

 ### Scss
 The style preprocessor that the company uses
 ### Storybook
 I like to build the basic components that every app will need in an isolated environment.
-Storybook give us that ability in an easy way.
-Making component stories give us the ability to use it for documentation.
+Storybook give us that hability in an easy way.
+Making component stories give us the hability to use it for documentation.
 ### Node.js (Express)
 Node.js with express for communication with the REST API and handling data in the server.
 ## Workspace arquitecture